-A review performed by an Physician Reviewer may result in one of the following outcomes:
+A review performed by a Physician Reviewer may result in one of the following outcomes:

-- Adverse Determination – This is a general term for an unfavorable utilization or quality finding.
-Specific types of adverse determination include medically necessity non-certifications or denials, confirmed quality of care issues, and DRG change.
+· Adverse Determination – This is a general term for an unfavorable utilization or quality finding.
+Specific types of adverse determination include medically necessity denials, confirmed quality of care issues, and change in the billed DRG.

 8b) What is an expedited reconsideration?

 An expedited reconsideration is an opportunity for a hospital to appeal any adverse review finding while a patient is still hospitalized.
-The hospital or attending physician may send the request for expedited reconsideration and additional, pertinent medical information via mail, facsimile or other acceptable means to eQHealth Solutions.
-Request for expedited reconsideration forms are available for download from the eQHealth Web site homepage.
-Click on the Provider Resources tab.
+The hospital or physician may send the request for expedited reconsideration with additional, clinical information supporting the medical necessity of denied day(s) via mail or fax to eQHealth Solutions.
+Reconsideration forms are available for download from the eQHealth Web site under the Provider Resources tab.

 8c) What is a standard reconsideration?

-A standard reconsideration is an opportunity for a hospital to appeal any adverse review findings that may be requested after a patient has been discharged.
-The request must be submitted in writing and a copy of the medical record, or pertinent clinical information sent to EQHEALTH SOLUTIONS within 60 calendar days of the non-certification (denial) notification.
+A standard reconsideration is an opportunity for a hospital to appeal any adverse review finding that may be requested once the patient is discharged.
+The request must be submitted in writing with pertinent clinical information supporting the medical necessity of denied date(s) to eQHealth Solutions within 60 calendar days from the date of the Notice of Denial.

 9a) Is any consideration being offered to assist facilities faced with challenging discharges?

-eQHealth Solutions only performs utilization review to determine the necessity of admission and continued stay, and only medically necessary days are certified. eQHealth does not perform discharge planning or case management services.
+eQHealth only performs utilization review to determine the necessity of admission and continued stay, and only medically necessary days are certified.

 9b) Would “no available nursing home bed” that is documented in the discharge planning by social services validate a continued stay, i.e., non-avoidable day?